ansmeer/bitbucket-dc-pr-helper/README.md

 - Files that are marked as "reviewed" and are changed later on are not automatically unmarked as reviewed.
 - PR status is only persisted in local storage.
 - PR status is shown only when viewing all changes in the PR, not when viewing a single commit or a custom diff.
-- Host permissions are set to git.vegvesen.no, but you can easily customize it if your Atlassian Bitbucket Data Center instance is hosted elsewhere.

 ## Installation